Kingxukai/linux/Documentation/networking/device_drivers/ethernet/ti/tlan.rst

 	   This sets aui to 0x1 and debug to 0x7, assuming eth0 is a supported TLAN device.

-	   The bits in the third byte are assigned as follows:
+	   The bits in the woke third byte are assigned as follows:

 		====   ===============
 		0x01   aui